miwermi/kickstarter-analysis/README.md

 Figure 3: Outcomes for US "Theater" Kickstarters by Launch Date

-By charting outcomes on a line chart with markers based on launch date, we see that the month that lauched the most successful Kickstarter campaigns was May.
-Also illustrated is that failed kickstarters have occured at similarly high rates in January, June, July and October.
-If possible, Louise should launch her campaign in may.
+By charting outcomes on a line chart with markers based on launch date, we see that the month that launched the most successful Kickstarter campaigns was May.
+Also illustrated is that failed kickstarters have occurred at similarly high rates in January, June, July and October.
+If possible, Louise should launch her campaign in May.

 ### Analyis of Funding IQRs